 - Restart your iOS device and set it up again.

 - Sign in to iCloud when you set up your iOS device and restore your backed-up data.

 - If needed, download your apps again from the App Store.

 You can also attach your iPhone or iPad to your Mac and use the “Restore iPhone/iPad” button in iTunes to factory-reset the device.
 The key to these steps is they clear out all programs on your iOS device, which may have been compromised, and replace them with fresh copies.
 Your data and files should all be preserved, though you might lose some application settings.

 Note: Don’t take the chance of losing all of the data stored on your phone!
-Protect every device you own with a solid backup service from like sponsor, IDrive!
+Protect every device you own with a solid backup service from our sponsor, IDrive.
 Plans start at just $5.95 per month for 1TB of storage.
-And as a Kim Komando listener you can save even more!
+And, as a Kim Komando listener, you can save even more!
 Click here to save 50% on 1 TB of cloud backup storage!